Small Business VoIP Guide (2026): Costs, Options & Setup

 Modern VoIP systems connect with the other software your business uses, creating workflow efficiencies beyond just making calls.

 CRM integration is the most valuable connection for many businesses.
 When a customer calls, their contact record pops up automatically.
-Calls are logged to customer records without manual data entry.
+Calls are logged without manual data entry.
 You can click-to-call directly from your CRM.
-Nextiva, RingCentral, and CloudTalk all offer strong integrations with Salesforce, HubSpot, Zoho, and other popular CRMs.
+Nextiva, RingCentral, and CloudTalk all offer integrations with Salesforce, HubSpot, Zoho, and other popular CRMs.

 If your business uses specific tools heavily, verify integration availability before choosing a VoIP provider.
 For guidance on choosing between major productivity platforms, see our Google Workspace vs Microsoft 365 comparison.